commit-africa/abafazi/content/home/intro.md

-A project that focuses on shelters and services aimed at women that are victims of abuse.
+A project focusing on shelters and services for women who are victims of abuse.